 We are a team of specialist teachers and practitioners working within the Social, Communication, Interaction, & Learning Team (SCILT) alongside the other specialist areas of Communication and Interaction, Cognition and Learning and Early Years.

-how to access our service can be found here:
+about how to access our service can be found here:

 Presentations of SEMH